Abductive forgetting: Default logic

-Default logic is an example.
 An explanation $E \explain M$ is supported if the default theory $\l D, W \cup E\r$ is consistent and entails $M$~\cite{eite-etal-97,tomp-03}.
 The question is: given a set of explanations $S$, is there any default theory $\l D,W \r$ that supports them, and them only?
 More specifically, if $S$ is the result of forgetting, is there a theory supporting its explanations and no other?

 The definition of forgetting from a default theory requires some additional specifications.
 The same default theory may have multiple extensions.
-Some may entail $M$ and some may not.
-In such cases, $M$ may be considered entailed or not.
+Some extensions may entail $M$ and some may not.
+In such cases, does the default theory entail $M$?
 Accepting $M$ as a consequence only if entailed by all extensions satisfies the conjunctive condition: if $a$ and $b$ are consequences of all extensions, so is $a \wedge b$.
 No default theory supports any set of explanations violating the conjunctive condition, which forgetting may produce.
 Accepting $M$ as a consequence if entailed by some extensions does not suffer from this limitation: $a$ may be entailed only by extensions that do not entail $b$ and vice versa; none entail $a \wedge b$.

+Support for an explanation means that the default theory entails the manifestation when added the hypotheses.